ZahaanMahajan/Valorant-Info/README.md

 This project is a mobile application build with flutter having information about a fps game, it's agents, maps, weapons, skins, bundle, etc...

+Code is not at all optimised, no state management, no route management, no even folder management.
 I am still working on the app.

 # Here are some example screenshots from the app: